Borrowing Policy

 Circulation Policy

 Members of the Stephens College community may place requests for library materials not available at Hugh Stephens Library.
-Patrons who may request materials include: undergraduate and graduate students; current and retired faculty, staff and administrators.
+This includes: undergraduate and graduate students; current and retired faculty, staff and administrators.

-Patrons should first check the Arthur and MOBIUS catalogs for the library books they seek.
-You will get the materials you need much more quickly if you submit your requests through those catalogs first.
-The turn around time for the Arthur and MOBIUS books is generally three business days.
-Thoroughly check all of the online databases on the Library's website before submitting interlibrary loan requests for articles from journals.
-If you do not find the materials that you need in the Library's collection—either on the shelves, through the Arthur and MOBIUS catalogs, or as full-text articles through the online databases--then you may submit requests through standard Interlibrary Loan.
+Patrons should first check the Stephens and MOBIUS catalogs for the library books they seek.
+You will get the materials you need much quicker if you submit your requests through those catalogs first.
+The turn around time for these are generally three business days.
+For journal articles, patrons should thoroughly check all of the online databases on the library's website before submitting interlibrary loan requests.

 Requests for borrowing materials may be submitted in a number of different ways.
-You can fill out an interlibrary loan request (paper) form available at the library.
-This is most easily accomplished with the assistance of a reference librarian.
-Requests may also be submitted by filling out an electronic form on the library website or via email.
-Requests can also often be made through the library databases.
-The ILL request forms must be accurately and legibly completed and must provide as much citation information as possible.
+The easiest way is through the library databases, using the “Request It!” button.
+You can also fill out the the ILL request form manually or email us at library@stephens.edu.
+Please provide as much citation information as possible.
 If you need assistance finding materials or filling out the forms please contact the library at (573) 876-7182.

 Standard interlibrary loan may take some time.
 Books will generally take 1 to 2 weeks as they are shipped through the postal mail.
 Journal articles vary—they may arrive rapidly if they are not from an obscure journal and if the lending library will send them electronically.
 Allow at least two weeks for dissertations.